 1. Nowruz might be a good time to visit Iran

 As you know Nowruz is the beginning of the New Year in Iran.
-In many cities you can see festivals and some people dressing like (Amoo Nowruz) and putting on some show for the people (especially in Shiraz).
-Although it might be too crowded but you can feel the passion of this anniversary.
+In many cities, you can see festivals and some people dressing like (Amoo Nowruz) and putting on some show for the people (especially in Shiraz).
+Although it might be too crowded you can feel the passion of this anniversary.

 2. Plan ahead

 The prices of flight tickets vary quite a lot, so planning ahead and checking often the flights through the many comparison websites and travel search engines will definitely help you save good cash.
 There are many airlines flying into Iran international airports.

 There are also Iran airlines, such as Iran Air and Mahan Air.
 The agreements after the Iran deal are still being discussed and signed, so keep an eye on the news as both of them are resuming their direct flights to Tehran and other Iran airports from the main European capitals right in these days.

 Iran is no easy destination, if you don’t feel confident enough to organize your trip by yourself you can rely on our experienced guide or book our 11-day Exclusive Culture of Persia tour to visit all the must-see places if you are traveling to Iran for the first time such as Tehran, Shiraz, Isfahan, and Yazd.
 Highly recommended.

 In October 2015, Iran has granted visa upon arrival to 58 nations, and it’s recent news that they are starting to issue 30-day visas to 180 nationalities, so you are likely to be fine, but just to make sure you don’t have unpleasant surprises, get in touch with the Iranian embassy in your country to check their visa requirements.
 We have devoted a post to the process of getting Iran visa, the different requirements depending on your nationality and what papers you need should you apply at the embassy in your country or at the airport upon arrival.